This page uses javascript to help render elements, if you have problems please enable javascript.

 Set the Language of the Document

 Assistive technology such as screen readers can read multiple languages.
 Identifying the language of the document will ensure that it will be read correctly to the user.
-In Microsoft Word, set the language by going to the Review menu and selecting the Language setting as shown in this video titled How to Change Microsoft Word 2010 Language.
+In Microsoft Word, set the language by going to the Review menu and selecting the Language setting as described on this How to Change Microsoft Word Language page.

 Use Accessibility Checkers

 In Canvas you can use the built-in accessibility checker.
 For more information, visit the Accessibility Checker Canvas Resource Center.
-You can also use Anthology Ally which CSUF implemented to help faculty improve the accessibility of course documents .
-The main functions of Blackboard Ally are to:
+You can also use UDOIT: Universal Design Online Inspection Tool, which scans online course content, identifies possible accessibility issues, and guides course designers and instructors in repairing those issues using inclusive design principles.
+Its purpose is to:

 Accessibility checkers such as the Adobe Accessibility Checker perform a thorough scan of the tags in a PDF for missing alt text and proper tagging of the headings, lists, tables, and links.